The Most Successful WRC Cars

 Volkswagen Polo R WRC

 The Polo R WRC was Volkswagen's first-ever top-class rally car in the history of the WRC.
-The car made its debut at the 2013 season.
-The Polo WRC dominated its era winning 43 rallies out of 52.
+The car made its debut in the 2013 season.
+The Polo WRC dominated its era, winning 43 rallies out of 52.
 It is the car on this list that has the highest percentage of wins over the rallies it has entered.
 The Polo WRC won the 2013, 2014, 2015 and 2016 manufacturers titles.

 4. Ford Focus RS WRC - 44 Wins